 Middle East respiratory syndrome coronavirus (MERS-CoV) – Saudi Arabia

-Between 10 January and 3 February 2017 the National International Health Regulations Focal Point of Saudi Arabia reported seventeen (17) additional cases of Middle East Respiratory Syndrome (MERS) including four (4) fatal cases.
+Between 10 January and 3 February 2017 the national IHR focal point of Saudi Arabia reported seventeen (17) additional cases of Middle East Respiratory Syndrome (MERS) including four (4) fatal cases.
 Three (3) deaths among previously reported MERS cases (case no. 1 and 2 in DON published on 26 January 2017 and case no. 6 in DON published on 17 January 2017) were also reported.

 Detailed information concerning these cases can be found in a separate document (see link below).
 One of the cases reported is a health care worker (case no. 5).
 The limited outbreak in Buridah, Saudi Arabia reported in the previous DON (published on 26 January 2017) is now over.
 A total of 6 cases were linked to this hospital outbreak.
 All contacts have been followed for the 14 day period and no further cases have been identified.

 Globally, since September 2012, 1905 laboratory-confirmed cases of infection with MERS-CoV including at least 677 related deaths have been reported to WHO.